poojabhat1690/refine-pipeline/README.md

  2. Annotations from ENSEMBL retreived from biomaRt

-Ensembl annotations were retrieved from biomart, using RStudio using the script getAnnotations.Rmd processing ensembl annotations
+Ensembl annotations were retrieved from biomart, using RStudio using the script pipeline/pre-processing/getAnnotations.Rmd processing ensembl annotations
 1. get only protein coding genes based on transcript biotype : allTranscripts_proteinCoding.txtonly the main chromosomes are retained.
 2. get protein coding genes with annotated 3' UTRs : proteinCoding_annotatedUTRs.txt